ajweitz/devops-cheatsheets/ansible/README.md

 `ansible.sh` - This is just an example of shell commands you can run with the ansible CLI, it is not part of an actual project

-`inventory.ini` - This is where we define **hosts** `playbook-example.yml` - This is where we select which **roles** to run on what **hosts** `ansible.cfg` - Some configuration for ansible
+`inventory.ini` - This is where we define **hosts** `playbook-example.yml` - This is where we select which **roles** to run on what **hosts**
+`ansible.cfg` - Some configuration for ansible

 `roles` - Directory containing **roles**.
 Roles used to group a set of **tasks**, similar to classes in programming.

 ## Tips
-always check [Ansible Galaxy](https://galaxy.ansible.com/) for existing roles, there is a lot of stuff people already wrote so you don't have to reinvent the wheel.
+Always check [Ansible Galaxy](https://galaxy.ansible.com/) for existing roles, there is a lot of stuff people already wrote so you don't have to reinvent the wheel.